 Nature Activities for Children

-Beginning May 14th, the Caterpillar Club will make its return with a 25-week engagement on Monday mornings at 10 a.m.
-Intended for kids from pre-kindergarten through second grade, sessions will be held in the stone circle at Weezie's Garden.
+Beginning in May and running through the end of October, the Caterpillar Club will meet Monday mornings at 10 am..
 If it is raining, the Club will meet in the Education Building.
 Sessions will include material on flowers, insects, trees and butterflies, which will be explored through reading, demonstrations and crafts.

 About Weezie's Garden